1977–78 FA Cup: Fourth round proper

 The fourth round of games were intended to be played on 28 January 1978, but by this time only nine matches had been played, of which three went to replays.
 The other matches and replays were completed either midweek on 31 January – 1 February, or on 6 February.
 Replays were played at various times after the initial games.
 Holders Manchester United were eliminated by West Bromwich Albion.

 Fifth round proper

 The fifth set of games mainly took place on 18 February 1978, with two of the games played on 22nd and 27th.
 Four games went to replays which were played on 27–28 February.
 A second replay was then played on 2 March.

+Blyth Spartans was the first non-League club to reach the Fifth Round since Yeovil Town in 1948-49.
+They were the last club from the qualifying rounds left in the competition.

 Sixth round proper

 The sixth round of FA Cup games were played on 11 March 1978.
 There was one replay on 14th.